harryjulian/harryjulian.github.io/about.md

 permalink: /about/
 ---

 I'm a Machine Learning Engineer based in the UK.

-Previously, I've worked at a couple of startups building out machine learning solutions from proof of concept to production, across a wide range of domains (tabular classification, speech-to-text, text-to-speech, natural language processing, langauge model agents).
+I like solving complex real-world problems with machine learning.
+I'm a big fan of JAX and Rust (when I'm not wrestling with their sharp edges).

-**I'm currently looking for a new role based in London.**
+I'm currently looking for a new role, **based in London or remote**.
+If you're hiring for a role you think I'd be a good fit for, shoot me a message on [linkedin](https://www.linkedin.com/in/harry-julian-7bab57166/).